ulricaskarin/ulricaskarin.github.io/linked.md

 permalink: /linked/
 ---

-Some useful links on several topics is presented on this page.
+Some useful links on code related topics is presented on this page.

 #### Static Site Generators (Jekyll):